 38. Write a poem copying meter

 Learning about the rhythm and meter of poetry has many benefits for students.
 For the youngest, it’s a way to understand rhyming and counting.
 For older students, it links music, math, and language.
-Help your students understand the meter of a poem and ask them to recreate it in the own poem.
+Help your students understand the meter of a poem and ask them to recreate it in their own poem.
 Iambic pentameter is a good sing-songy choice.
 (It’s recognizable in Robert Frost’s “Stopping by Woods on a Snowy Evening” and many other poems.)

 40. Design a dream home

 Most students enjoy envisioning their futures.
 Ask them to sketch the floorplan of their dream house; graph paper, if available, is great!
 When they’re finished, ask if they’d like to share why they chose certain features.
 A student might have a room for the many dogs they hope to own, or they might put in a basketball court.
 This helps you get to know them and lets them share their passions.
-(You can consider using these free online personal finance games for the classroom as a related activity.)

 41. Practice mindfulness

 Lead your students in a mindfulness activity.
 Mindfulness has been shown to mitigate bullying, help students with ADHD focus, and improve overall social skills.
 In the classroom, mindfulness can be as simple as breathing exercises.
 Another idea is to take students around the room on a “Safari” and ask them to be present to sights and sounds.
 Or use an app like Calm or Headspace to guide them in a longer meditation session.

 Pair students up and give them an opportunity to interview one another for three or four minutes.
 You might give them a specific topic to discuss — a hobby, pet, or a family member.
 Then, go around the room and have the interviewers “report” on their subjects to the class.